astrochili/defold-zed/README.md

 ## Defold API

-As usual it's local folder [`.defold`](.defold) included generated headers with [defold-api-emmylua](https://github.com/d954mas/defold-api-emmylua).
+Defold API annotations can be downloaded from [here](https://github.com/astrochili/defold-annotations/releases).

-It would be a good idea to place it to some shared place and set path in the `.luarc.json` file to reuse the api folder between projects.
+It would be a good idea to place them to some shared place and add the path to `workspace.library` array in the `.luarc.json` file.
+It allows to reuse the annotations folder between projects.

 ## File Associations